isomerpages/moe-yishunsec/index.md

           description: Self-help Tools & Web Pages
           url: /yss/links/
   - infopic:
-      title: 58th National Day Celebrations on 8 Aug 2023 (Tue)
-      subtitle: Announcements
-      description: Students will report to school in half-school uniform at the usual timing in the morning.
-There will be no lessons and students will be dismissed at 10:30am.
-      image: /images/Announcements/ndp-2023.png
-      alt: Image alt text
-  - infopic:
       title: Letter to Parents
       description: An Invitation to Arts Extravaganza 2023 - Unmasked
       button: Read more...